Will Xavier cover the spread vs. Oakland? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Musketeers put up 77.3 points per game, 5.6 more points than the 71.7 the Golden Grizzlies give up.
+- The 77.3 points per game the Musketeers score are 5.6 more points than the Golden Grizzlies give up (71.7).

+- The Golden Grizzlies' 72.7 points per game are six more points than the 66.7 the Musketeers give up.

-- When Xavier scores more than 71.7 points, it is 2-1 against the spread and 3-0 overall.
+- When it scores more than 66.7 points, Oakland is 5-0 against the spread and 3-2 overall.

 Bet on this or any college basketball matchup at BetMGM